 Palm Springs.
 Brandon and Susan are still freaked out and giddy about experiencing the miracle of childbirth.
 Susan tells Brandon that she's proud of him for successfully delivering the baby, and then the two start making out...and, nope, there's still not an ounce of chemistry between them.

 Pasadena.
 Donna walks over to the panel of judges for her final interview, then stands before them with her hands neatly clasped behind her.
 The big question, which will count for the majority of her final score is: "How can one ensure that every kid can realize their hopes and dreams?"
-Donna mulls over this unrealistic question for a few seconds and calls it an interesting question...then cancels that and calls it tragic.
-She says that kids are very fragile...case in point, she knows of a certain Pumpkin Head who was abused as a child, and he grew up thinking that that sort of behavior was normal.
+Donna mulls over this unrealistic proposition for a few seconds and calls it an interesting question...then cancels that and calls it tragic.
+She says that kids are very fragile...case in point, she knows of a certain Pumpkin Head who was abused as a child, who grew up thinking that that sort of behavior was normal.
 Now, whenever he gets angry, he hits...in fact, he hit her.
 She then starts blathering about protecting children's hearts so that they don't damage their souls, blah blah.
 To wrap up, she thanks the judges for the opportunity to debase herself at the Rose Court princess wannabe tryouts, and credits them for allowing her to fulfill one of her life's dreams.

 Marchette mansion.
 Toni and Dylan enter Tony's office.
 Tony greets his daughter and shakes Dylan's hand, albeit reluctantly.
 They chat about the earthquake and how his house wasn't damaged, since he built it like a fortress, blah blah.
 Toni says they have news, but Tony stops her and tells her that Bruno already dropped the bomb about their speedy engagement.
 Toni says she'd like his blessing, and she and Dylan stare at him expectantly.
 Tony has no idea how to respond and kind of flails around for a few seconds before he walks over to his desk and pulls out a white bible from the drawer.
 He hands it to Toni and tells her that her mother carried it during their wedding ceremony...and Toni thanks him even though he completely ignored her "blessing" request.

 Papa Martin's office.
 Donna arrives at her dad's medical office to meet him and her mom for lunch.
 She tells him she made it to the Rose Court finals, and he looks at her in surprise and says he didn't realize she was still doing that.
 She says she hasn't talked about it much since Felice has been so negative about it...and speaking of Felice, she suddenly breezes into the office.
-John is called away to check on a patient, and Felice compliments Donna's pink dress and tells her she usually doesn't wear stuff that's so conservative.
+Papa Martin is called away to check on a patient, and Felice compliments Donna's pink dress and tells her she usually doesn't wear stuff that's so conservative.
 True that.
 Donna tells her that she's a Rose Court finalist, and Felice makes a face and haughtily makes it clear that she does not approve.
-Donna then tells her that she saw the 1969 group shot of Rose Court wannabes and saw her in the photo.
-Felice pales, denies it, and shuts down.
+Donna then tells her that she saw the 1969 group shot of Rose Court wannabes and saw her in the photo...and Felice pales, denies it, and shuts down.
 Meanwhile, Papa Martin returns to his office to take the ladies to lunch, but Donna declares she's no longer hungry and angrily flounces out.
 Papa Martin asks his wife what just happened, and Felice tells him that Donna saw her Rose Court photo.
 He looks deflated, sighs, and tells her she's going to have to tell their daughter the truth.
 Felice looks miserable and says she can't, but Papa Martin insists that Donna can handle it.
 Felice doesn't agree.